-Variable Label and description Source var. for gen. var in wave 13 bmonat Measure: start month, generatedThe month during which the active labour market policy spellbegan.
-To generate this variable, information about theseason was converted into a month.Note: The generated date variables were checked for plausibilityand corrected if necessary.
-The dates reported by therespondent excluding identified implausible values) areincluded in the source variables.
-Seasons during which the spellbegan were recoded into months as follows:21: beginning of year/winter: January24: spring/Easter: April27: middle of year/summer: July30: autumn: October32: end of year: December EE0600a (ee_spells) bjahr Measure: start year, generated The year during which the active labour market policy spell began.
+Variable Label and description Source var. for gen. var in wave 14 bmonat Measure: start month, generated The month during which the active labour market policy spell began.
+To generate this variable, information about the season was converted into a month.
+Note: The generated date variables were checked for plausibility and corrected if necessary.
+The dates reported by the respondent excluding identified implausible values) are included in the source variables.
+Seasons during which the spell began were recoded into months as follows: 21: beginning of year/winter: January 24: spring/Easter: April 27: middle of year/summer: July 30: autumn: October 32: end of year: December EE0600a (ee_spells) bjahr Measure: start year, generated The year during which the active labour market policy spell began.
 Note: see bmonat EE0600b (ee_spells) emonat Measure: end month, generated The month during which the active labour market policy ended.
 To generate the variable, information about the season was converted into a month.
 For right-censored spells (i.e., spells that were ongoing at the time of the interview), the interview date was entered.
 Note: see bmonat EE0600a; EE0600b; EE0700; EE0800a; EE0800b (ee_spells); pintmon, pintjahr (PENDDAT) ejahr Measure: end year, generated The year during which the active labour market policy spell ended.
 For right-censored spells (i.e., spells that were ongoing when the individual was interviewed), the interview date was entered.
 Note: see bmonat EE0600a; EE0600b; EE0700; EE0800a; EE0800b (ee_spells) zensiert Measure: spell still currently ongoing (right censored) The censoring indicator records whether a spell was ongoing at the time of the personal interview during the previous wave, i.e., whether this is a right-censored spell.
 EE0700 (ee_spells)

-Table 13: Wave 13 simple generated variables included in the one-euro spell dataset (ee\spells) (in the same order presented in the dataset)
+Table 14: Wave 14 simple generated variables included in the person register dataset (p_spells) (in alphabetical order)